pubsubdb/pubsubdb/docs/developer_guide.md

   - `/graphs` | Graphs (workflows) define the sequence of activities and how they transition.
   - `/schemas` | Schemas define the incoming and outgoing message format for each activity
   - `/maps` | Maps define how upstream activity data is copied and transformed and used as input to downstream activities
-  -  `/openapis` | The OpenAPI Specs directory is used to store predefined, full specifiations.
-Workflows can reference operations by name to save time when defining schemas.

 ```
 /src